-Good day and welcome to our final post of Deaf Awareness Week.
-It’s been an amazing week filled showcasing exactly what the Deaf community is all about!
+Good day, and welcome to our final post for Deaf Awareness Week.
+It’s been an amazing week filled with showcasing exactly what the Deaf community is all about!

 Where it all began

 By the age of just 18 months, Marlee had lost all of the hearing in her right ear and 80% of the hearing in her left ear.
 It is believed that her hearing loss may have been the cause of a genetically malformed cochlea.

 Marlee Matlin has had a hugely successful career.
 Making her stage career at the age of 7 as Dorothy in an International Center on Deafness and the Arts (ICODA) children’s theatre of The Wizard Of Oz and continued to appear with the ICODA children’s theatre group throughout her childhood.

 This led to her discovery and saw her make her film debut in Children Of A Lesser God.
 This ultimately led her to obtain a Golden Globe Award for Best Actress in a Drama as well as an Academy Award for Best Actress.